ohlerlab/liam/README.md

 For analysis scripts see: https://github.com/ohlerlab/liam_manuscript_reproducibility

 # Installation
-You can install liam with [anaconda](https://www.anaconda.com/) following the listed steps:
+You can install liam with conda [miniforge conda installer](https://github.com/conda-forge/miniforge) following the  steps listed below.
+We have updated the dependencies to be compliant with free use [(cf. articel on anaconda licensing changes)](https://www.datacamp.com/blog/navigating-anaconda-licensing).

 ```
-# create an anaconda environment from the provided yml file
+# create an conda environment from the provided yml file
 conda env create -f liam_dependencies.yml

 # activate the created environment